parviz-mv/release-it-example/README.md

 npm install
 ```

-3. Create a `.env` file with the your github token:
+3. Create a `.env` file and add your github token:

 ```bash
 GITHUB_TOKEN=your-github-token